 Flows to active funds and equity and bond ETFs

 Flows toward funds incorporating ESG criteria accounted for two-thirds of ETF inflows and just over half of those to active funds in the first quarter.
 Impact funds captured a third of ETF flows and just under half of those to active funds in the first quarter.
 The use of active management is therefore balanced between ESG and impact funds.
 Rather, flows to ETFs are mainly directed towards funds incorporating ESG criteria.

 Article 8 or 9 sustainable funds: where are the assets of ETFs vs active funds?

 Changes in the regulations require the classification of funds between Article 8 and Article 9.
 Article 8 funds are those that incorporate social or environmental characteristics.
-The so-called Article 9 funds are those with a sustainable objective such as those of climate transition including a precise decarbonisation trajectory or those whose objectives are aligned with those of the Paris Agreement.
-At the end of March 2022, active management, which has more room for manoeuvre, classified 42% of funds (equities and bonds) as Article 8 funds compared to 15% of ETFs.
+The so-called Article 9 funds are those with a sustainable objective such as those of climate transition including a precise decarbonization trajectory or those whose objectives are aligned with those of the Paris Agreement.
+At the end of March 2022, active management, which has more room for maneuver, classified 42% of funds (equities and bonds) as Article 8 funds compared to 15% of ETFs.
 The gap is smaller for Article 9 which represents 6% of active funds and 3% of ETFs.
 Index switches to ESG benchmarks should therefore continue within ETFs.